Types of Cancer Diets

 Downsides of the Gerson Diet

-The Gerson Therapy diet is unbalanced and provides inadequate protein, dietary fat and other important nutrients.
+The Gerson Therapy diet is unbalanced and provides inadequate protein, dietary fat and other essential nutrients.
 It can be very harmful to people with mesothelioma and other cancers.

 People receiving Gerson Therapy have reported a loss of appetite, diarrhea, stomach cramps, sweating, fever, dizziness and cold sores.